mudler/boson/README.md

 In such way, the Gentoo Preprocessor can spawn a builder machine that compile and tests your files.

+### Usage

+Compile it as a normal go project, and then

+	./boson -c your-boson-file.yaml

 ### Boson file

 Boson file lets you define few options for now (that suited well my case)